 Annual Fee: $95

 Finally, there is the Chase Ink Business Cash Credit Card and the Chase Ink Business Unlimited Credit Card.
-And these cards function similarly to the Freedom Cards – they technically earn cashback, but if you hold them with a card that earns Chase points, you can convert it into points.
+And these cards function similarly to the Freedom Cards – they technically earn cashback, but if you hold them with a card that earns Chase Ultimate Rewards points, you can convert the cashback into points.

 Both cards have no annual fee and can be another great boost to your Chase balance.